MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 With an enterprise configuration, you can work with your production-grade data within a scalable, multi-machine setup, and benefit from enterprise-grade security.

-This configuration includes one or more web nodes and compute nodes on a group of machines, each of which can easily be scaled.
-Scaling up compute nodes to create a grid enables you to handle more concurrent requests and benefit from load balancing across these compute nodes.
-For added security, you can authenticate against [Active Directory (LDAP) or Azure Active Directory](security-authentication.md) and [configure SSL](security-https.md).
+This configuration includes one or more web nodes and one or more compute nodes, each of which can scaled independently.
+Scaling up compute nodes enables you to have more R execution shells and benefit from load balancing across these compute nodes.
+Scaling up web nodes enables an active-active configuration that allows you to load balance the incoming API requests.
 Additionally, when you have multiple web nodes, you must set up a [remote SQL Server or PostgreSQL database](configure-remote-database.md) so that data can be shared across web node services.

+For added security, you can [configure SSL](security-https.md) as well as authenticate against [Active Directory (LDAP) or Azure Active Directory](security-authentication.md).

 ![Enterprise Configuration](../media/o16n/setup-enterprise-ready.png)

->The operationalization feature is supported on Windows Server 2012, Windows Server 2016, and Ubuntu 14.04, Ubuntu 16.04, CentOS/RHEL 7.x.

 **Step 1: Configure Web Node(s)**